bjoernfi/hashbench-intellij/README.md

 IntelliJ plugin for benchmarking various SHA-256 implementations.

 > [!NOTE]
-> This is supplementary material for the paper:
+> This repository contains supplementary material to the following paper:
-> TODO
+> ...

 ## Setup